Welcome to Early Years

 Phonics

 Phonics is a way of teaching children to read and write.
 At Whitehill Primary we follow the 'Read Write Inc' scheme.
-Throughout the autumn term children will be learning to say, read and write set 1 sounds and will be developing their skills in segmenting and oral blending e.g. c-a-t... cat.
+Throughout the summer term children will be learning to say, read and write set 1 and 2 sounds and will be developing their skills in segmenting and oral blending e.g. c-a-t... cat.

 Please open the following link for some guidance on what phonics is and how you can help your child with their phonics learning at home: